namukang/princetonroaring20.com/about.markdown

 archsings, we perform local shows on weekends, and take two week-long tours around the world.
-Our tour destinations have included the Dominican Republic, Paris, the Virgin Islands, Montreal, Italy, and Los Angeles (the set of ‘The Price is Right’).
+Our tour destinations have included the Dominican Republic, Paris, the Virgin Islands, Montreal, Italy, and Los Angeles (the set of 'The Price is Right').

 For general inquiries about the group, e-mail us at [roaring@princeton.edu](mailto:roaring@princeton.edu).